dineshkoilada/dsa/docs/03_advanced_java_concepts.md

 ```

 ### 📌 Date and Time API
-/**
- * The Java 8 Date and Time API (java.time) provides a comprehensive set of classes
+The Java 8 Date and Time API (java.time) provides a comprehensive set of classes
- * for handling dates, times, durations, and time zones in a thread-safe,
+for handling dates, times, durations, and time zones in a thread-safe,
- * immutable manner.
+immutable manner.
- *
- * @since Java 8
- * @see java.time package
- */
 ```java
 // Pre-Java 8 date handling (error-prone and mutable) Date date = new Date();